 Also note that the goal of this article is not to list ‘free’ cloud storage.
 I believe data privacy is worth paying for and if free storage is your goal, this article won’t help you much with that.

 Cloud Storages with Zero-knowledge End-to-end Encryption

-When I think of a trustable company that offers zero-knowledge encrypted cloud storage, Switzerland-based Tresorit comes on top.
-Although there are plenty of services that promise this type of secure cloud storage, Tresorit leads the pact.
+When I think of a trustable company that offers zero-knowledge encrypted cloud storage, Switzerland-based Tresorit comes first in mind.
+Although there are plenty of services that promise this type of secure cloud storage, Tresorit leads the pact for various reasons.

 Tresorit is mainly aimed at businesses that are looking for secure cloud storage for multiple users but the service is available for individuals, too.
 The company provides synchronisation, sharing, and collaboration features on top of a cloud storage with in-house encryption.
 Same business-class cloud storage and other features are available for individual users, too.

 The cloud storage offered by Tresorit is GDPR and HIPAA compliant and governed by Swiss laws.
 Business and enterprise users can choose data residency in Switzerland, some locations in the EU, Canada or the US.
 Tresorit lets users keep their folder structure as it is and offers selective sync instead of syncing all folders and files to a device.
 Other files are still accessible without them to be stored locally.

 Tresorit can be used on up to 10 devices (limited to 5 for ‘personal’ plan) and it offers native apps for Windows, Mac, iOS, Android, and Linux in addition to the web interface.
 The cloud service has a clean interface on all platforms which is easy to get used to.
 Files and folders can be quickly shared with custom permissions and password protection.
 Unlimited file versioning and restoring makes it easy to recover a file if needed.